 · the name of the broadcast programme

-· examples of the material within the context that might have contravened the Code.
+· examples of the material within the context, the applicable Clause and reasons as to why it might have contravened the Code.

-A written complaint shall be made as soon as possible, but not later than 30 -calendar days after the date of broadcast.
+A written complaint shall be made as soon as possible after the broadcast, but not later than 30 -calendar days after the date of broadcast.
 The Registrar may upon reasonable grounds accept late complaints if in his or her opinion there is good and satisfactory explanation for delay.

 The Registrar shall only accept a complaint: